A Digestive Smoothie for Better Gut Health

-If you don’t have all the ingredients at the moment I’d still recommend giving this digestive smoothie recipe a try.
-You can add the more exotic ones like triphala powder later to increase its effectiveness even further.
+If you don’t have all the ingredients at the moment I’d still recommend giving the recipe a try with what you have.
+You can add the more exotic ones later to increase its effectiveness even further.

 How This Smoothie Benefits Your Digestive System

-Undigested proteins from difficult to break down processed meat can form toxic compounds that create an inflammatory response within your digestive system.
+Undigested proteins from processed meat can form toxic compounds that create an inflammatory response within your digestive system.
 Gluten is another protein found in grains like wheat that causes intestinal issues for many people.

-Many people take concentrated bromelain capsules, both for digestive health and inflammatory diseases like arthritis.
-While not quite as potent, the cores of pineapples contain bromelain for protein digestion and can be easily blended up in this smoothie recipe.
+Many people take concentrated bromelain capsules like these, both for digestive health and inflammatory conditions.
+While not as potent, fresh pineapple contains bromelain for protein digestion and can be easily blended up in this smoothie recipe.

-Another tropical fruit that enhances the digestive process, papaya contains the powerful enzyme papain.
+Another tropical fruit that enhances the digestive process, papaya contains papain.
 This proteolytic enzyme is so effective of breaking down protein it is used commercially as a meat tenderizer.

-Papayas that are just turning from green to yellow have more digestive enzymes than those that are fully ripened but there are many other health benefits of using papaya for better digestion detailed here.
+Papayas that are just turning from green to yellow have more digestive enzymes than those that are fully ripened but there are many other benefits of using papaya enzymes for better digestion.

-Papaya seeds are an unusually potent addition to this intestinal health smoothie.
+Papaya seeds are an unusually potent addition to this intestinal healing smoothie.
 They contain high levels of enzymes and unique alkaloids to help rid your gastrointestinal tract of parasites.

 There’s much more on using the seeds with this special papaya seed smoothie for treating intestinal worms.

 Extra-virgin coconut oil contains medium chain triglycerides that are converted to medium chain fatty acids (MCFAs) in your digestive tract.
-These MCFAs possess powerful antibacterial and antimicrobial properties that kill harmful bacteria and help control the candida yeast from overgrowth.
+These MCFAs possess powerful antibacterial and antimicrobial properties that kill harmful bacteria and help control candida yeast.

 The papaya and pineapple sweetness should overpower the mild taste of uncooked cabbage.
 Feel free to try just an eighth of a cabbage if you’re worried about the taste or if you have trouble fitting all the ingredients into your blender.